HB-1514

 Plain Language

 Local government entities must annually test their automated decision systems for algorithmic discrimination and certify compliance with federal and state law.
-Testing may be done by the entity itself or an appropriate contractor.
-This mirrors the state agency annual testing obligation and covers the same broad range of protected characteristics.
+Testing may be conducted internally or by a contractor.
+Mirrors the state agency obligation under § 2.2-1202.2(B)(4).

 Statutory Text